kailash-manasarovar/statement/docs/timeline/2024/october.md

     - I'm guessing they need at least six months to properly brain-damage a person with poison.
     - I can describe the feeling as a dull ache at my kidney area on the right and left side.
     - In my spy-cam infested home, it would usually start around lunchtime, and get worse until I went to lie down for a bit!
-    - In January 2023, when they got the dose wrong and gave me rhabdo, I believe they caused serious injury to my right kidney.
+    - In January 2023, when they got the dose wrong and gave me rhabdo at music class, I believe they caused serious injury to my right kidney.
     - In October 2023, on Halloween, I believe they intended to cause me serious harm with anti-freeze in the water, and my right kidney took the hit then too.
     - This week, I believe they intended to kill me outright.